Get Involved

 Home Get Involved

-You, too, can support open-source projects:
+You, too, can support open-source projects

 In my Master's degree in 2009, I used OpenOffice for most of the tasks.
 Back then, its dictionaries were poor and there wasn't a grammar checker for it with Portuguese rules.

-I am currently maintaining the open-source British speller, helping to improve the Portuguese speller, as well as creating Portuguese grammar rules and the Portuguese morphologic dictionary for LanguageTool, among other things.
+I am currently maintaining the open-source British speller, helping improve the Portuguese speller, as well as creating Portuguese grammar rules and the Portuguese morphologic dictionary for LanguageTool, among other things.

 Things are improving a lot and this software can already be used for most written tasks for university, commercial and personal usage.
 Now people will have the chance I didn't have back in 2009.

 Open-source software is becoming as good or better than commercial one, since we have the best/most dedicated team around.
 Some visionaries traced the path of humankind regarding free software decades ago.
-Indeed, “there were giants in those days (…) and their footsteps can still be felt today and throughout eternity (…)”, and today we still have brilliant people following their philosophy.
+Indeed, “there were giants in those days (…) and their footsteps can still be felt today and throughout eternity (…)”, and today we still have talented people following their philosophy.

 Once, in a philosophical chat with JD, we spoke that the nation whose workers would work for free, would be the most powerful nation on Earth.
 The same happens with open-source: we work for free, so no one can match us, and the power users are noticing us.
 People who can’t afford expensive commercial software or who prefer “open standards” can find free replacements.